 Hey ya’ll!
 I am back to share with you another holiday-inspired post.
+See how I turned this cheap and fake tree into a rustic glam Christmas tree.

 When decorating my home for the holidays, I prefer to incorporate my year-round decor into my theme.
 I would describe my style as rustic with pops of coastal elements all while trying to exude an underlying vibe of sophistication.
 I classify my Christmas decor as “rustic-glam”.